Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 possible triggers events are:
 - `movement <movement>`
 - `<state>.action` ( < state > can not be in input )
-- `callable`
 - `change <state>.value`
 - `<state>.<action>.<phase>`

-the inputs accessible from the trigger body depend on the specified trigger event, every event should define which attributes it allows access

 events:
 - state